Amity Anderson, Kiara Greenway and Hillary McVeigh

 - The need for detailed and targeted legal advice remains a necessity but will not always be a sufficient defence to an assertion of unconscionable conduct.

 If you are considering entering into a Binding Financial Agreement, it’s essential that you seek legal advice before doing so.
 Not only is a legislative requirement but it is important to assist you to understand your rights and entitlements.
-We are able to assist with all enquiries of this nature, and invite you to contact one of our offices to see how we can assist you.
+We are able to assist with all enquiries of this nature, and invite you to contact one of our Brisbane Family Lawyers at Best Wilson Buckley Family Law can assist you.